 This trip is suited for active walkers who like to hike 2-3 miles daily in hilly and sometimes steep and maybe muddy conditions.
 We have one hike of 4.5 miles with 2,100 feet of elevation gain on rocky trails with steep drop offs.
 That day it is possible to rent a horse to ride 2/3 of the way up, but not down.
 Our elevations vary from 7,200 feet to 10,200 feet.
 All hikes are optional.

 Remember in your planning, that flights crossing the Pacific from the US cross the International Date Line, so it takes three calendar days to get to Bangkok.
 For example, if you leave California on the evening of October 21 on an overnight flight, you will skip the 22nd instantly as you cross the date line, thus arriving in Bangkok on the evening of October 23.
-Then you can make a flight to Paro on the morning of October 24 in time for the start of the trip, meeting at our hotel in Thimphu.
+Then you can make our flight to Paro on the morning of October 24 in time for the formal start of the trip, meeting at our hotel in Thimphu.
 On the return, even though your flight is 12 hours long, because you cross the date line again you may well land earlier than your departure time!
 You are strongly encouraged to arrive in Bangkok a day or two early to enjoy the city and help overcome jet lag before our trip begins and especially to allow for any flight delays or lost baggage.

 - All lodging in three-star hotels.

 - International flights to/ from Paro (priced separately).

 - All on-trip meals including non-alcoholic beverages.

 - All entrance fees for listed activities.